TomFrost/Embassy/README.md

 - In each of your microservices, define an array of boolean permissions such as canEditUsers in your users service, or canUploadFiles, canDeleteFiles in your hypothetical file management service.
 - Implement a user management service that assigns permissions to users in any manner
 - Allow users to authenticate with that service via your favorite secure method
-- Provide the user with an Embassy token.
-Set the user's permissions for each individual microservice.
-Set any applicable per-microservice options as well.
+- Provide the user with an Embassy token, setting the user's permissions and options for each individual microservice.
 Options are non-boolean values that get stored in the token.
 - Implement Embassy in all your microservices.
 On each request to a privileged endpoint, validate the token.
 If it's valid, check it for the permissions or options that endpoint requires.
 Use identifying information in the token's claims for your log messages.
 - Implement Embassy in any frontends that need to know what permissions an authenticated user has in order to streamline their experience.
 Embassy was designed with frontend builds in mind!
 - Bask in the knowledge that your user service can go completely dead without interrupting the service of your logged-in users, or compromising your security.